HomePrivacy policy of the University of Liechtenstein

 - Compliance with legal requirements: We may disclose data to authorities as part of legal obligations or powers and to comply with internal regulations (see also section 5).

 - Prevention: We process data to prevent criminal data and other violations, e.g. as part of the fight against fraud or internal investigations.
-In the course of epidemics or pandemics, we also process data to implement a protection concept.

 - Legal proceedings: Insofar as we are involved in legal proceedings (e.g. court or administrative proceedings), we process data e.g. about parties to the proceedings and other persons involved such as witnesses or respondents and disclose data to such parties, courts and authorities, possibly also abroad.